MetroPictures/MPCore/README.md

 ### Testing Console

 Hey guess what?
 There's also an HTML-based testing console for trying interactions without having to rig up any buttons on the Raspberry Pi.
 Start up the engine, and open a browser to localhost:8080 (or whatever port the api is set to).
 You will see a keypad (modeled after a telephone, naturally) that you can use.

+You can create your own test pad for additional configurations as well.
+Be sure to add the folder's name as `custom_test_pad` in your config file.

 ### Setup